 - The submission file is in Microsoft Word file format (doc,docx...).

 - The Author Guidelines have been strictly followed.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 Submitted manuscripts should comply with the Instructions to Authors and be accompanied by a cover letter from the authors, the details of which are set out below.

 Short articles or commentaries of current issues and topics commissioned by the Editor or after invitation by the Editor.

-These are original studies of clinical research, prospective or retrospective.
-The main text should be limited to 5,000 words, with up to 40 references.
+These are original clinical or basic research articles, prospective or retrospective The main text should be limited to 4,000 words with up to 40 references.

 Detailed description of unique or rarely reported clinical entities or application of new diagnostic methods or therapeutic interventions of one to five cases.
-If the number of cases presented is more than five then the manuscript should be submitted as original clinical study or short communication.
+If the number of the cases presented is higher than five then the manuscript should be submitted as an original clinical study or short communication.
 The text should be limited to 3,000 words, with up to 20 references.

 6) Letter to the Editor